Should I Check For Asbestos Before Buying A Home?

 What Are The Chances The Home Has Asbestos?

-Honestly, there is a pretty good chance asbestos is contained somewhere in the home you are about to purchase.
+Honestly, there is a pretty good chance asbestos is contained somewhere in the home you are about to purchase, whether the home is old or brand new.
 Asbestos was an extremely common component of many building materials through the last century.
-Even though it is less likely, modern materials may still contain asbestos fibers as well.
+Even though it is less likely, modern building materials still contain asbestos fibers as well.

 There is no reason to panic.
 Throughout your life you have been living, working, and playing in buildings that have asbestos materials.
-For the most part, the asbestos fibers have been safely locked into the components they are a part of.
+For the most part, the asbestos fibers have been safely locked into building components.
 For example, vinyl floor tiles often contain asbestos.
 You have probably walked across these floors on more than one occasion.
 The asbestos fibers, however, stay firmly encased in the tiles and present no hazard to you.

-An extreme example of this was the collapse of the World Trade Center.
-Asbestos materials were pulverized and sent as a cloud over thousands of people.
-First responders and recovery workers were exposed to these fibers over the months that followed and many are now suffering the health effects.
+An extreme example of this was the collapse of the World Trade Center.13 Asbestos materials were pulverized, and sent as a cloud over thousands of people.13 First responders and recovery workers were exposed to these fibers over the months that followed, and many are now suffering the health effects.13

 This really comes down to a personal decision.
 If you are purchasing a home with plans to renovate or improve it, knowing if you have asbestos will help you make a better decision.
-You can account for the cost of an asbestos abatement in your budget and use the information as you are negotiating the purchase price of the home.
+You can account for the cost of an asbestos abatement in your budget, and use that information as you are negotiating the purchase price of the home.
+Knowledge is power after all!

 If your renovation will require a permit, you will need an asbestos survey anyway, so you may as well go ahead get it out of the way.